“General Average” is a term used in the maritime industry to define shares in a common loss during a maritime accident.

 Defined by York Antwerp rules 1994 of General Average, these rules lay guidelines for the distribution of loss in an event when cargo has to be jettisoned in order to save the ship, crew, or the remaining cargo.

-The rule states the apportionment of losses amongst the parties involved in any maritime adventure in case of an extra ordinary sacrifice or if the expenditure is made intentionally with proper justification that the causes for the same involved preserve the other property from risk of being lost.
+The rule states the apportionment of losses amongst the parties involved in any maritime adventure in case of an extraordinary sacrifice or if the expenditure is made intentionally with the proper justification that the causes for the same involved preserve the other property from risk of being lost.

-The underlying cause which led to introduction of General Average was, in event of the grave situations where safety of ship, crew members and cargo was jeopardized.
+The underlying cause which led to the introduction of General Average was, in event of the grave situations where the safety of the ship, crew members and cargo was jeopardized.

 The clauses of General Average under the York Antwerp Rules 1994 can be simplified as under

 - A loss is deemed to be considered under general average if and only if the reason of sacrifice is extraordinary or the sacrifice is reasonably made for the purpose of common safety for preserving the property involved.
 E.g. Capsizing due to inclement weather conditions, shifting of cargo leading to the excessive listing of the vessel

 - When two or more vessels are pushing or towing and are involved in a commercial reason, then general average applies if they disconnect from each other in order to preserve the vessel and the cargo

 - General average shall be applied only for those losses which are linked directly with the material value of the cargo carried or the vessel.
 Any claims arising due to the delay, a loss or expense caused due to loss of market or any indirect loss must not be accounted into general average

 - Each party’s share in the general average should not be determined by a fault-based approach.
 The risk borne by all should be equal in all aspects.
 Though if one of the parties actions has resulted in the loss, legal actions can be taken against those actions